-Gammage, a Democrat, was the representative for Texas's 22nd congressional district from 1977 to 1978.
+Gammage was the representative for Texas’s 22nd congressional district and was a Democrat.
+He served from 1977 to 1978.

 Gammage sponsored bills primarily in these issue areas:

 Some of Gammage’s most recently sponsored bills include...

 - H.R.
 12712 (95th): A bill for the relief of Roger Hoss, Jo Ann Hoss and ...

 - H.J.Res.
 835 (95th): Joint resolution to authorize and request the President to issue a proclamation ...

 - H.J.Res.
 810 (95th): A resolution to authorize and request the President to issue a proclamation ...

 - H.R.
 11218 (95th): A bill to amend the Internal Revenue Code of 1954, title 26 ...